LAW 6504 - Property Law Practice

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment SummaryAssessments will be made available to students, prior to the nominated deadline.
+Assessment SummaryAssessments will be made available to students, prior to the

 Note: Competence must be demonstrated in all assessment tasks and activities.

 Assessment deadlines are as follows, unless otherwise advised:

 Topic 1: Contract Preparation and Topic 2: Pre-Settlement Issues

 Deadline: 8/4/15, 5pm